The Politics of Personalized News Aggregation: Analysis

 \paragraph{Proof sketch} We proceed in three steps.

-\emph{Broadcast case.} Since all voters receive the same voting recommendation and hence form the same belief about candidates' fitness, a deviation of candidate $R$ is \emph{profitable}, i.e., strictly increases his winning probability, if and only it attracts a majority of voters.
-Under the assumption that voters' policy preferences exhibit increasing differences, this is equivalent to attracting median voters, so a symmetric policy profile $\langle -a,a\rangle$ can arise in equilibrium if and only if $a$ belongs to the $0$-proof set:
+\emph{Broadcast case.} In the broadcast case, all voters consume the same signal and so form the same belief about candidates' valence.
+Thus the median-voter-theorem logic holds, namely a deviation of candidate $R$ is profitable, i.e., strictly increases his winning probability, if and only if it attracts centrist voters.
+Formally (and no more proof is required),

+\begin{lem} In the broadcast case, a policy profile $(-a,a)$ with $a \geq 0$ can arise in equilibrium if and only if no deviation of candidate $R$ to any $a' \in \mathbb{R}$ attracts centrist voters. \end{lem}

-\emph{Personalized case.} In this case, median voters remain disciplining if they constitute a majority of the population.
+\emph{Personalized case. } In the personalized case, Lemma \ref{lem_broadcast} remains valid if centrist voters constitute a majority coalition.
 Otherwise no type of voter alone forms a majority coalition, and a deviation is profitable if it attracts \emph{any} type of voter, \emph{holding other things constant}.
-The reason is pivotality: since the infomediary can now offer conditionally independent signals to different types of voters, the above deviation strictly increases candidate $R$'s winning probability when the remaining voters disagree about which candidate to vote for.
+The reason is pivotality: Since the infomediary can now offer conditionally independent signals to different types of voters, the above deviation strictly increases candidate $R$'s winning probability when the remaining voters disagree about which candidate to vote for.

 The above argument leaves open the question of whether attracting some voters would cause the repulsion of others.
 Fortunately, this concern is ruled out by the next lemma.